Edge Intelligence

 Favorite queries

-To create a set of favorite queries, use the icon next to the query widget title.
-This will add the query to your favorites, preserving its current scope and parameters (see above).
-Please note, that filters are not preserved.
+To create a set of favorite queries, use the Heart icon icon next to the query widget title.
+This adds the query to the favorites, preserving its current parameters and targeting (see above).

-You can specify a custom name to indicate what the query will return, for example 'Local Admin Users Engineering' or 'Missing Critical Patches'.
+• You can specify a custom name to indicate what the query will return, for example 'Local Admin Users Engineering' or 'Missing Critical Patches'.
+If you selected a predefined target, the name of the target is used in the suggested name.

-Multiple instances of a query can be added to your favorites.
+• You can add multiple instances of a query to the favorites.

 Favorite queries are listed in a separate section, displayed above the default queries.